 As discussed above, the Restoration Plan mirrors the Company's qualified 401(k) plan.
 The plan provides a continuation of Company contributions on salary and bonus that would have been made to our 401(k) plan but for various limitations imposed by the Code, along with additional Company contributions that cannot be made to the 401(k) plan.
-The plans include Company contributions of (i) a 3% core contribution, (ii) a 4% match, and, as of December 31, 2018, (iii) up to 6% additional contribution in 2018 for former participants of GE pension plans, which declines to 4% in 2019.
+The plans include Company contributions of (i) a 3% core contribution, (ii) a 4% match, and (iii) 4% additional contribution for former participants of GE pension plans.
 The Restoration Plan account is forfeited if an executive leaves voluntarily prior to age 60.
-For 2018, each of our NEOs received contributions to his or her Restoration Plan account, which are reported in the "All Other Compensation" column in the 2018 Summary Compensation Table.
+For 2019, each of our NEOs received contributions to his or her Restoration Plan account, which are reported in the "All Other Compensation" column in the 2019 Summary Compensation Table.